 The general notion of a quantum algebra $\uqg$ was proposed by Drinfeld and Jimbo \cite{Dri85, Jim85} for the case when $\gothg$ is a Kac--Moody algebra with a symmetrizable generalized Cartan matrix.
-In the report \cite{Dri87}, Drinfeld described the quantum double construction of the universal $R$-matrix and presented an explicit expression for the quantum group $\mathrm U_q({\mathfrak{sl}_2})$.
-Later, the corresponding expression was found for the quantum group $\uqslm$ with arbitrary $M$ \cite{Ros89}, and for the general quantum algebra associated with a finite dimensional simple Lie algebra \cite{KirRes90, LevSoi91}.
-The explicit expression for the case of the quantum group associated with the simplest affine Lie algebra $\widehat{\mathfrak{sl}_2}$ was derived in the paper \cite{LevSoiStu93}, and for the general affine Lie algebra in the papers by Damiani \cite{Dam98, Dam00}.
+In the report \cite{Dri87}, Drinfeld described the quantum double construction of the universal $R$-matrix and presented an explicit expression for the quantum algebra $\mathrm U_q({\mathfrak{sl}_2})$.
+Later, the corresponding expression was found for the quantum algebra $\uqslm$ with arbitrary $M$ \cite{Ros89}, and for a general quantum algebra associated with a finite dimensional simple Lie algebra \cite{KirRes90, LevSoi91}.
+The explicit expression for the case of a quantum algebra associated with the simplest affine Lie algebra $\widehat{\mathfrak{sl}_2}$ was derived in the paper \cite{LevSoiStu93}, and for the general affine Lie algebra in the papers by Damiani \cite{Dam98, Dam00}.
 Alternative approach was proposed by Khoroshkin and Tolstoy \cite{TolKho92}.
-In fact, the main difference between the papers \cite{Dam98} and \cite{TolKho92} lies in the method of constructing the suitable Poincar\'e--Birkhoff--Witt basis of the quantum algebra.
-In the paper \cite{Dam98} the Lusztig automorphisms \cite{Lus93} were used, and the authors of \cite{TolKho92} used the notion of the $q$-commutator, see also the paper \cite{KhoTol93}.
+In fact, the main difference between the papers \cite{Dam98, Dam00} and \cite{TolKho92} lies in the method of constructing the suitable Poincar\'e--Birkhoff--Witt basis of the quantum algebra.
+In the paper \cite{Dam98} the Lusztig automorphisms \cite{Lus93} were used, and the authors of \cite{TolKho92, KhoTol93} used to this end the concepts of normal ordering $q$-commutator.

-By generalizing the defining relations of quantum algebra appropriately, one arrives at quantum algebras associated with the Lie superalgebras \cite{Yam94, Yam99}.
+By generalizing the defining relations of quantum algebra appropriately, one arrives at quantum algebras associated with Lie superalgebras \cite{Yam94, Yam99}.
 The quantum double construction can be directly generalized to the case of such quantum algebras \cite{GouZhaBra93}.
-In the paper \cite{HakSed94}, it was used to find an explicit form of the universal $R$-matrix for the quantum algebra $\uqslmn$.
-The Khoroshkin--Tolstoy approach for the quantum algebras associated with finite dimensional superalgebras is presented in the paper \cite{KhoTol91}, and associated with Kac--Moody superalgebras with symmetrizable generalized Cartan matrix in the papers \cite{KhoTol93a, KhoTol94, KhoTol94a}.
+In the paper \cite{HakSed94}, it was used to find an explicit form of the universal $R$-matrix for the quantum superalgebra $\uqslmn$.
+The Khoroshkin--Tolstoy approach for the quantum superalgebras associated with finite dimensional superalgebras is presented in the paper \cite{KhoTol91}, and for the quantum superalgebras associated with Kac--Moody superalgebras with symmetrizable generalized Cartan matrix, in the papers \cite{KhoTol93a, KhoTol94, KhoTol94a}.